stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

     sudo eopkg install golang

-By default, current versions of Go automatically create and use a _go_ directory in your home directory as the GOPATH.
-To ensure that third-party tools and terminal auto-completion work, you should still explicitly set the environment variables.
+Current versions of Go do not require a GOPATH environment variable, but you should set it to ensure that third-party tools and Terminal auto-completion work correctly.

 Set a GOPATH environment variable in your _~/.bashrc_ file: